clarkmains/clarkmains-site/src/pages/blog/blog-replatform-astro.md

 - Astro-icon package for easy access to a huge library of SVG Icons
 - Tailwind CSS and the Typography plugin

-At launch, this site is written using pure Astro components but I plan to experiment with many UI Frameworks in the future.
+At launch, this site is written using only pure Astro components.

 In terms of hosting.. well as an AWS enthusiast, my default for static site hosting is, as you would expect, S3 + CloudFront.
 For this site though, I chose [Netlify](https://www.netlify.com/).
 Why?